 Stay safe, healthy, and in perspective.
 Take COVID-19 with the seriousness it rightly deserves, but also keep a cool head and focus on solutions.
 Let’s all try to support our neighbors and loved ones who are higher-risk and/or isolated, as well as our local businesses.
 We’ll get through this together.

 “I don’t think of all the misery but of the beauty that still remains.” – Anne Frank

-If she can think that way, we certainly can.
+If she could think that way, we certainly can.